consumer-reports-innovation-lab/data-rights-protocol/implementation-guides.md

 ## Libsodium encryption

 PermissionSlip API requests submitted to Covered Businesses are signed using Ed25519 public/private key encryption as implemented by the public domain library `libsodium`.
 This signature system is used to issue bearer token authorization keys as defined under the **Auth endpoints** section below.
 The Authorized Agent is responsible for generating and securely managing signing keys and exporting public verify keys derived from those signing keys.
 See the [PyNaCl](https://pynacl.readthedocs.io/en/latest/signing/) "Digital Signatures" documentation for more information.
-Verify keys will be exchanged through an out of band channel and encoded in `hex` as in `nacl.encoding.HexEncoder`.
+Verify keys will be exchanged through an out of band channel and encoded in `base64` as in `nacl.encoding.Base64Encoder`.
 The The [DRP Security
 Model](https://raw.githubusercontent.com/consumer-reports-digital-lab/data-rights-protocol/main/files/DRP_security_model.pdf) technical note describes the rationale for this choice.